 - Organic Chemistry

-Quantitative and qualitative methods of analysis (titrations and formulae), reacting masses, precipitations, thermodynamics, rate of reaction, equilibrium, electrochemical cells, organic synthesis methods, chromatography, etc.
+· Quantitative and qualitative methods of analysis (titrations and formulae), reacting masses, precipitations, thermodynamics, rate of reaction, equilibrium, electrochemical cells, organic synthesis methods, chromatography.

-The course is divided into the 3 modules stated above.
-Modules 1, 2, 3 are tested by external examination at the end of Year 13.
-Students will under take the specified practical investigations throughout the course and these skill will examined at the end of Year 13.
+The course is divided into the 3 modules outlined above.
+Modules 1, 2 and 3 are tested by external examination at the end of year 13.
+Students will undertake the specified practical investigations throughout the course and these skills will be examined at the end of year 13 also.

 Paper 2 (2hours 35%) – Physical and Organic Chemistry (short and long answer written)

 Paper 3 (2 hours 30%) – Practical techniques (data analysis, practical techniques, synoptic, (multiple choice, short and long answer written)